South African Radio League: Purpose

+HAMNET is the Emergency Communications division of the South African Radio League.
+It "provides communications for emergencies and can mobilise experienced communicators who with their own radio equipment will back up official channels or take over when all else fails."
+According to its training materials, HAMNET's objectives include providing efficient and accurate radio communications during disasters, training members in emergency procedures, and forming an effective national radio network.

 Membership

 Membership of the SARL is open to any person interested in amateur radio.
-Citizenship of, or residence in, South Africa is not a requirement.
-Unlicensed members are called "Listeners" and do not have a vote at the Annual General Meeting or any other meetings of the League.
-Clubs and special interest groups can become affiliated with the SARL but also do not have a vote, only individual full members do.
+Citizenship or residence in South Africa is not a requirement.
+Unlicensed members are called "Listeners" and do not have a vote at the Annual General Meeting or other league meetings.
+Clubs and special interest groups can become affiliated with the SARL, but they do not have a vote; only individual full members do.

 Services to members

-The SARL web site provides an online marketplace for members to trade radio and related equipment.
+The SARL website provides an online marketplace for members to trade radio and related equipment.
 Members also have access to a database of assigned South African radio amateur call signs.
 The SARL offers South African hams an online QSL system to capture and confirm local contacts with fellow radio amateurs.
-The organisation offers frequent amateur radio licence examination opportunities for people interested in obtaining their amateur radio licence.
+The organisation offers frequent examination opportunities for people seeking to obtain an amateur radio licence.
 The SARL encourages the full range of amateur radio service activities and facilitates reciprocal and guest licensing.
+The league also presents a weekly radio programme, Amateur Radio Today, which is broadcast on shortwave frequencies.

 Radio ZS

-Radio ZS is a membership journal that is included in membership with the SARL.
+Radio ZS is a journal included with SARL membership.
 The magazine is currently published electronically twelve times a year and issued on the last day of each month for the next month.
 The magazine is based in Bloemfontein.

 The name of the magazine is derived from the radio call sign prefix block assigned to South Africa by the International Telecommunication Union.
 Most South African amateur radio operators have call signs that begin with the letters ZS.
 The other call sign prefixes are ZR, ZT and ZU.
+According to the SARL, the Class A licence, which grants full band privileges, is associated with the ZR and ZS prefixes.